MartinKorsgaard/CaptureMousePos/README.md

 # CaptureMousePos

-Captures Mouse Position on screen and displays coordinates in a textbox
+Captures Mouse Position on screen and displays coordinates in a textbox when you press Control